 One of the central tenets of Judaism is the value of tikkun olam, which roughly translates to a mandate that we must all do our part to repair our world and make it a better place.
 The Jewish Federation of Greater New Orleans believes strongly in that ethic, and has collaborated with celebrated local jazz pianist Matt Lemmler to create a rotating series of community-wide events called Nourish: A Movement for New Orleans’ Homeless and Underserved.
 Our goal is to bring together the people of New Orleans, putting aside the many struggles this segment of our community faces on a regular basis, and to help our community’s underprivileged.

 Independently funded through corporate sponsorships, in-kind donations, and the generosity of an anonymous donor through the Jewish Endowment Foundation of Louisiana, Nourish allows us to impact our wider community in a meaningful way.
+To date, we've held four drives/events to benefit at-risk populations in New Orleans.

 Approximate Number of Homeless New Orleanians